-In 2013 E.ON submitted an application to the Scottish Government Energy Consents Unit for a wind farm of 26 turbines.
+In 2013 E.ON submitted an application to the Scottish Government for a wind farm of 26 turbines.
 RSPB Scotland objected to the proposals because of concerns regarding adverse impacts to protected birds and sites.
 The proposals would have resulted in the construction of turbines and access roads within the Caithness and Sutherland Peatlands SPA (which is a protected area for internationally important populations of birds) and Caithness and Sutherland Peatlands SAC (which is protected for its amazing peatland habitat).

-In 2015 E.ON submitted further information to try and address the issues raised by consultees.
-They reduced the number of turbines from 26 to 18 and all turbines were removed from the SPA and SAC.
+In 2015 the Applicant reduced the number of turbines from 26 to 18 and all turbines were removed from the SPA and SAC.
 However, SNH asked for further information and objected to the proposals.
 Although we welcomed the reduction in turbines, we maintained our objection due to the risk to protected birds and habitats.